Legacy Tributes

 (July 23, 1939 - June 08, 2023)

 The most significant and ardent supporter of our Guitar Horizons program for underserved St. Louis Public School students, as a Board Member Margaret made numerous contributions to SLCG specifically to help fund student school programs.
 Margaret valued the premise of introducing music (particularly guitar) to many students across the St. Louis area who otherwise might not have the opportunity to participate and gain musical experience.
 She was a fine pianist, and she with husband Charles Guenther supported the St. Louis Symphony as well.
 Margaret was also active in environmental causes, a member of the Sierra Club and supporter of the Great Rivers Environmental Law Center.
 You may donate in Margaret’s Memory and continue her impact in our community through the link below.
-Your donation can be made to specifically honor Margaret, and will help ensure the future of Guitar Horizons education programs in her memory.
+Your donation can be made specifically to honor Margaret, and will help ensure the future of Guitar Horizons education programs in her memory.

 Our dear friend Clifford “Cliff” Eise